restot/opencloud-desktop/audit-claude.md

 - Implement efficient delta sync
 - Test with large directory trees (1000+ files)

+**Verification**: ✅ VERIFIED by Haiku - Confirmed in FileProviderEnumerator.swift:198-206.
+The `enumerateChanges` method immediately finishes enumeration with an empty change set without reporting any actual changes.
+This prevents incremental sync and forces full re-enumeration every time, which is inefficient for large directories.

+verified by glm

 ---

 ### 14. MEDIUM: No Transaction Support for Multi-Step Operations